mac-comp127-f25/exercise-emoji-vacation-mscott716/SELF_EVALUATION.md

 **What did you miss?
 What did you wish you did better?**

-I don't think I missed anything, but I wish when
+I don't think I missed anything, but I wish when I first started that I had my notebook out for scratch paper.
+Being able to draw out positions and write down what changes over each loop iteration ended up being very helpful in understanding all the moving parts of the code.

 **What challenges did you face, and how did you overcome them?**